kristianmandrup/roles_generic/README.markdown

 # Roles Model base

 Generic role strategies that share the same API and are easy to insert in any existing User model.

+*Update: Now with a Rails 3 generator to instantly populate your user model of choice with a role strategy!*

 # Install